Biden and China’s Xi speak for a second time amid rising tensions

 Chinese official statements have hardened in recent months.
 The new ambassador to Washington, Qin Gang, said Tuesday that the United States persists in “wrong beliefs” about China and world affairs and warned of “disastrous consequences” if Washington follows what he called a “Cold War playbook.”
 That was interpreted as a reference to China’s store of nuclear weapons.

-Qin also warned Washington not to cross a red line of Chinese regional interests in the South China Sea and Taiwan and not to meddle in Chinese affairs in Xinjiang, where the United States accuses China of human rights abuses against minority groups.
+Qin also warned Washington not to cross a red line of Chinese regional interests in the South China Sea and Taiwan and not to interfere in Chinese affairs in Xinjiang, where the United States accuses China of human rights abuses against minority groups.

 Biden’s choice to be ambassador to China, veteran diplomat and academic Nicholas Burns, has not yet won Senate confirmation and is weeks or months away from taking up his post.

-The call follows disappointing or inconclusive trips to China by Deputy Secretary of State Wendy Sherman in July, and climate envoy John Kerry last week, and it comes ahead of what the Biden administration hopes will be a deeper commitment to Chinese climate initiatives at a United Nations-backed global climate summit in November.
-A Biden-Xi meeting had seemed possible when both leaders traveled to Europe for that meeting in Scotland and a gathering a few days before of the Group of 20, in Rome.
+The call follows disappointing or inconclusive trips to China by Deputy Secretary of State Wendy Sherman in July, and climate envoy John F. Kerry last week, and it comes ahead of what the Biden administration hopes will be a deeper commitment to Chinese climate initiatives in November at a global climate summit backed by the United Nations.
+With Biden and Xi initially expected to travel to Europe for the summit in Scotland and a gathering a few days before of the Group of 20, in Rome, a meeting between the two had seemed possible.

 Biden recommitted this week to attend that November climate session, but Xi’s attendance at either forum is not certain.